AdrianKriger/Auto-GIS-Assignment/README.md

 ### The tool will attempt to understand how accessible the City is:

-- Population distribution and demographics

-    - Key statistics
-    - Compare population from at least two different years *(with a possible projection)*.
-    - Visualize as graphs

 - Accessibility:

      - Travel Times/Distance will focus on accessibility to employment and amenities [parks, schools, resturants, etc].